Roman Wales and England Tour

 • Private tour at Caerleon and Caerwent with archaeologist, Dr. Peter Guest

-• Overnights in charming coaching inns and seaside hotels
+• Overnight in charming coaching inns and seaside hotels

 • Limited to a maximum of 6 participants